palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

 .. note::

-    The ``loadcalaccessrawfile`` command deletes any data previously loaded into the calaccess models before loading in the current data.
+    The ``loadcalaccessrawfile`` command deletes any data previously loaded into the calaccess_raw models before loading in the current data.

 ----------------------